PR | Press | Media

 - Logos: Do not use the Migraine World Summit logo.
 It is not permitted for use without express written permission.

 - Photos/Videos: View our online press resources here.
-You may also request any photos and video clips not represented here by emailing info@MigraineWorldSummit.com.
+You may request any photos and video clips by contacting our PR representatives or emailing [email protected].

 - Press release: View our press releases here.

 The goal of the Migraine World Summit is to reduce the global burden of migraine through education and fundraising.
 We encourage the community, non-profit organizations, bloggers, companies and media to share the insights discussed at the Summit while respecting our copyrighted content.
 We license our content under certain conditions listed below.

 Commercial cases: Using a Migraine World Summit talk in a commercial context (e.g. training materials, at a public event, on an intranet system, in an advertisement, on a product website and more) requires a license.
 Please contact us directly at [email protected] to inquire about licensing content for such purposes.

 Non-commercial cases: We encourage you to share insights learned from the Summit, under the following conditions:

 - Attribute Migraine World Summit as the owner and include a visible link back to the website migraineworldsummit.com.
 Sample videos or photos are available upon request.

 - Quote Example: “In an interview during the 2020 Migraine World Summit, X expert said ‘Y’.”